Camp Norse Co-Op

 Christina Robertson- Camp Norse Co-op Program Lead

-Ms. Christina holds a Batchelor's degree in Fine Arts from Montserrat College of Art which led her to teaching.
+Ms. Christina holds a bachelor's degree in Fine Arts from Montserrat College of Art which led her to teaching.
 Starting in the classroom as a Teacher's Assistant and substitute at St. Mary’s School while attending college, she continued working with children as the Childcare Coordinator for the YMCA and also ran several summer and extracurricular programs while there.

 After moving into her forever home with her family, Ms. Christina started and taught for her own Paint Party company while giving back to the community by running several large-scale fundraising events.
 Her clients were Boston Children’s Hospital, Save-a-Lab Rescue, Susan G Koman 3-Day, and Samaritans 5k to name a few.